hyperpower/carpio21/examples/1-1-6-affine_transformation/report.rst

 - Shear Matrix
 - Reflect

-Any transformation can be defined in a single affine transformation matrix :math:`\mathbf{M}` (3 by 3 in 2D, 4 by 4 in 3D).
+Any transformation can be defined in a single affine transformation matrix :math:`\mathbf{M}` (3 by 3 in 2D, 4 by 4 in 3D) dhfei.

 .. math::
    \mathbf{M}_{2D} =